ml-explore/mlx-examples/cvae/README.md

 ## Limitations

-At the time of writing, MLX does not have tranposed 2D convolutions.
+At the time of writing, MLX does not have transposed 2D convolutions.
 The example approximates them with a combination of nearest neighbor upsampling and regular convolutions, similar to the original U-Net.
 We intend to update this example once transposed 2D convolutions are available.